Stanford Health Policy

 Training Tomorrow's Health Policy Leaders

 Stanford Health Policy trains students to be the next generation of leaders in the field of health policy.
 We offer a Scholarly Concentration in Health Services and Policy Research for medical students, and post-doctoral fellowships focused on health services research and development, medical informatics, and geriatrics.
 The new Stanford-AHRQ Health Services Research Training Program for pre-and and postdoctoral students will pair students with a faculty mentor to dive into a research project on a critical challenge facing the U.S. health-care system.
 We also offer a Master of Science degree in Health Services Research and a PhD in Health Policy.
 Our core and affiliated faculty members teach a variety of courses each year on a wide range of topics, such as outcomes research, cost-effectiveness analysis, health economics, decision science, health-care systems, analytic methodology, implementation science and health law.
 Stanford Health Policy holds weekly Research in Progress seminars, in which SHP researchers, faculty, affiliates and invited scholars present their research.
+The Ford Dorsey Master's in International Policy at FSI emphasizes the advanced analytical tools and methods critical to decision-making and leadership in international fields.

 Improving Global Health